liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 16. **TypeScript Configuration**: We've configured TypeScript to use the appropriate module resolution strategy and other compiler options.

 17. **Testing with Jest**: We're using Jest for testing, with comprehensive tests for the workflow architecture components.

+18. **Model Context Protocol (MCP) Integration**: We've implemented support for the Model Context Protocol, allowing connection to external capability servers.

+19. **CapableModel Architecture**: We've created a CapableModel class that combines models with capabilities, enabling tool use in LLM interactions.

+20. **TagCapabilityParser Implementation**: We've implemented a TagCapabilityParser that formats prompts with available capabilities and extracts tool invocations from model responses.

+21. **Capability Types**: We support three types of capabilities: tools, prompts, and resources, each with different handling.

+22. **Prefix Handling**: The TagCapabilityParser adds prefixes to capability names in prompts and strips them when parsing responses.

+23. **Transport Options**: The MCPCapability supports both HTTP and stdio transports for connecting to MCP servers.

+24. **Deprecation of AgentContext**: We're moving away from the AgentContext pattern in favor of the more flexible CapableModel pattern.